 Head of Historical Performance, Professor Ashley Solomon, joins recorder and historical oboe player Katie Cowling to talk about the opportunities RCM students enjoy.

 One-to-one lessons are at the very heart of every RCM student’s learning experience.
-Individual lessons are offered on the complete range of period instruments by professors who are active as soloists and in leading period instrument ensembles.
+Individual lessons are offered on the complete range of period instruments by a faculty of exceptional professors, many of whom are principal players in major period instrument orchestras, active as soloists and members of well-known ensembles.

-Our full schedule of performances includes frequent chamber projects and concerts, baroque and classical orchestral projects for both modern and historical instruments and regular masterclasses given by world-renowned musicians.
-There are also opportunities to perform at prestigious heritage venues across London, including the Queen’s Gallery Buckingham Palace, with whom we have a strong relationship.
+Performance opportunities usually include chamber projects and concerts, baroque and classical orchestral projects for both modern and historical instruments and regular masterclasses given by world-renowned musicians.

-The RCM Baroque Orchestra plays every term as part of the RCM’s extensive programme of events, with additional performances at festivals in London and around the UK.
+Each year, the RCM Baroque Orchestra plays as part of the RCM’s extensive programme of events, as well as collaborating with other conservatoires including the Salzburg Mozarteum and Bremen Hochschule.
 There is also the opportunity for singers to collaborate in performances of Bach Cantatas each year with the orchestra.

-The RCM also hosts an International Festival of Viols every year, featuring concerts, lectures and masterclasses from leading performers.
+The RCM also hosts an International Festival of Viols every year, launched in 2007, featuring concerts, lectures and masterclasses from leading performers.

 Performing at the Palace of Versailles